Robert J. Austin

 Victor D. Thompson

-Victor is Assistant Professor of Anthropology at Ohio State University.
+Victor is Associate Professor of Anthropology at the University of Georgia.
 He specializes in the study of socio-political complexity and the historical ecology of wetland and coastal environments in the American Southeast.
 Informed by political economic theory, his work utilizes geophysical survey, stable isotope analysis, and regional analysis to explore the archaeology of complex socio-ecological systems.
-He has analyzed Florida Museum collections from the Fort Center site, and he visited the Pineland site in July 2011 with his field school students to do ground-penetrating radar and resistivity survey of selected areas in collaboration with Bill Marquardt and Karen Walker.
+He has analyzed Florida Museum collections from the Fort Center site, and collaborated with Bill Marquardt and Karen Walker on research at both Pineland and Mound Key.

 Ting completed her Ph.D. in Geochemistry at the University of North Carolina, Chapel Hill in 2011.
 In collaboration with Karen Walker and with her mentor, Donna Surge, she has undertaken paleoclimatological research on archaeological clam shells and catfish otoliths from Pineland.
 Ting's M.A. thesis focused on specimens dating to the cool Vandal Minimum period.
 As part of her dissertation project, she analyzed Pineland specimens from the Roman Warm period.